About Glass Exchange

 We’re delighted to be able to offer this artist development opportunity for Sunderland-based non-glass artists.

-Across August, we will be running four artist different workshops including screen printing, flameworking, glass casting and stained glass making.
+Across November and December, we will be running four artist different workshops including screen printing, flameworking, glass casting and stained glass making.

 There are twelve free places (three per workshop) with the four established glass artists which offer the opportunity of two full days intensive workshops (or the equivalent half days) in your chosen area.